 Brain cancer is a condition where malignant tumours are formed in the brain.
 Brain cancers happen when the cells start dividing uncontrollably and form abnormal masses.
-Brain cancer is one of the less common cancers in India.
+Brain tumor is one of the less common cancers in India.

 Based on their origin and their tendency to spread, brain cancers are classified into primary brain tumours and secondary brain tumours.
 Tumours that originate in the brain are called primary brain tumours.
 These are further classified into benign and malignant types based on their tendency to spread to nearby and distant organs.

 1. Primary Brain Tumours: Brain tumours that originate in the brain are called primary brain tumours.
 Those tumours that remain localised and do not spread to other areas are called benign tumours.
 The tumours that spread to other organs, on the other hand, are called malignant tumours.
 Malignant tumours tend to affect brain functions, such as sensation, memory, muscle control and other normal body functions.

 Depending on the region of origin, primary brain tumours are further classified into gliomas, meningiomas, vestibular schwannomas, pituitary adenomas and primitive neuroectodermal tumours (medulloblastoma).
 Gliomas, which are one of the fast-growing tumours, are further classified into glioblastoma, astrocytoma, oligodendroglioma and ependymoma.

 2. Metastatic or Secondary Brain Tumours: Tumours that spread to the brain from other body sites are called metastatic or secondary brain tumours.

 Benign brain tumours are less serious than malignant tumours; however, the former can still cause brain problems by pressing on nearby tissues.
 Hence, benign tumours need to be regularly monitored or managed as per the specialist’s recommendation.